 - On the start menu Search for cmd,

-- Right click on command prompt and select run as administrator,
+- Right-click on the command prompt and select run as administrator,

-- Type command sfc /scannow and press enter key on the keyboard,
+- Type the command sfc /scannow and press enter key on the keyboard,

 - This will start the scanning process for missing corrupted system files,

 - If found any the SFC utility automatically restores them with the correct one from a compressed folder located %WinDir%\System32\dllcache.